-Built in the 1300s as a hunting lodge for the wealthy De Vere family, it’s now a bed and breakfast where guests can expect a warm welcome, plus crumpets, marshmallows and chestnuts to toast on the open fire.
+Built in the 1300s as a hunting lodge for the wealthy De Vere family, it’s now a bed and breakfast available to book on Airbnb where guests can expect a warm welcome, plus crumpets, marshmallows and chestnuts to toast on the open fire.

 The house has a spellbinding history and is said to have hosted everyone from King Henry VII to, erm, several ghosts.
 The decor sticks to the historical theme with suits of armour, beamed ceilings and four-poster beds with opulent awnings.